 The winning design was unveiled to the public on January 14, 2004.
-It consists of a 6-acre (2,5 ha.) memorial plaza with a grove of 124 white oaks and two large illuminated reflecting pools.
+It consists of a 6-acre (2,5 ha.) memorial plaza with a grove of 124 white oak trees and two large illuminated reflecting pools.
 The pools, which mark the exact site of the former twin towers, are recessed, and its walls form a series of cascading waterfalls.
-The names of the 2977 people who died on September 11 (including those who died in Pennsylvania and Washington, DC) as well as the victims of the 1993 bombing are inscribed around the edge of the waterfalls.
+The names of the 2,977 people who died on September 11 (including those who died in similar attacks in Pennsylvania and Washington, DC) as well as the victims of the 1993 WTC bombing are inscribed around the edge of the waterfalls.
 The memorial was inaugurated on September 11, 2011, exactly ten years after the terrorist attack, and opened to the public the following day.

 An underground museum opened to the public on May 21, 2014.
-The museum, which was designed by the architectural firm DBB, assesses the implications and impact of 9/11.
+The museum is at the level of the bedrock (the solid rock foundation on which the World Trade Center rested), seven stories below the Memorial.
+It was designed by the architectural firm DBB.
 The museum is entered through a glass pavilion created by Snøhetta, an international design firm best known for its design of the opera house in Oslo, Norway.
 Multimedia displays and artifacts from the Twin Towers spread around 110,000 sq. ft.
 (10,000 sq.m.) of exhibition space tell the story of the attack and its impact.